api-platform/docs/client-generator/nuxtjs.md

 yarn create nuxt-app your-app-name
 ```

-It will ask you some questions you can use these answers :
+It will ask you some questions, you can use these answers:

 ```console
 Project name: your-app-name